-There are numerous categorizations of the transversal skill.
-According to UNESO "'transversal competencies' has six domains: 1) critical and innovative thinking, 2) interpersonal skills, 3) intrapersonal skills, 4) global citizenship, 5) media and Information literacy, and 6) others.
+&lt;sup>77 There are numerous categorisations of transversal skill.
+According to UNESCO "'transversal competencies' has six domains: 1) critical and innovative thinking, 2) interpersonal skills, 3) intrapersonal skills, 4) global citizenship, 5) media and Information literacy, and 6) others.
 The domain 'others' was created as a way for researchers to include competencies, such as physical health or religious values that may not fall into one of the other."
 Source: UNESCO Bangkok 2016, Asia-pacific, https://unesdoc.unesco.org/ark:/48223/pf0000244022

-European Parliament and Council set out a recommendation on the key competences for lifelong learning.
-In the recommendation, they defined eight key competences that are considered important for every European to develop and update throughout their lives to be able to adapt to change.
-They are based on the need for personal fulfilment and development, active citizenship, social inclusion and employment: 1) Communication in mother tongue, 2) Communication in foreign languages, 3) Mathematical competence and basic competences in science and technology, 4) Digital competence, 5) Learning to learn, 6) Social and civic competences, 7) Sense of initiative and entrepreneurship, and 8) Cultural awareness and expression
+The European Parliament and Council set out a recommendation on the key competences for lifelong learning.
+The recommendation defined eight key competences that are considered essential for every European to develop and update throughout their lives to be able to adapt to change.
+They are based on the need for personal fulfilment and development, active citizenship, social inclusion and employment: 1) Communication in mother tongue, 2) Communication in foreign languages, 3) Mathematical competence and basic competences in science and technology, 4) Digital competence, 5) Learning to learn, 6) Social and civic competences, 7) Sense of initiative and entrepreneurship, and 8) Cultural awareness and expression.